dendronhq/dendron-site/vault/dendron.topic.config.md

 Managed by Dendron.
 A record of your current workspaces.

-### useFMTitle 🚧
+### useFMTitle

 If set to `true`, use the `title` field in the frontmatter to set the h1 title when publishing and in the preview

-- NOTE: if you change the `title` filed, you currently need to run `Reload: Index` for the changes to show up in the preview
+- NOTE: if you change the title, you'll need to refresh the preview to see the update

 ## VSCode